Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-The Hermitization procedure was introduced by Girko \cite{Girko} as a method to prove the Circular Law.
-Ginibre \cite{Ginibre1965} showed that (what we therefore now call) the Ginibre Ensemble (i.e.\ the $\mathfrak{gl}(N,\mathbb{C})$ Brownian motion $W_{1,0}$ at time $1$) has eigenvalues whose empirical measure converges to the uniform density on the unit disk in $\mathbb{C}$.
-Girko conjectured that this holds for {\em any} ensemble of random matrices $A^N$ with all independent centered $L^2$ entries of variance $\frac{1}{N}$, and offered the Hermitization procedure as a roadmap to prove it (without verifying \ref{Hermitize.2}).
-It took more than 25 years for his program to reach full fruition, with the first major breakthrough by Bai \cite{Bai1997} requiring the entries of $A^N$ to have more than $6$ finite moments, then numerous improvements culminating with Tao and Vu's \cite{TaoVu2010-aop}.
+After Girko \cite{Girko} presented the above method for handling eigenvalues of non-normal random matrix ensembles (in particular i.i.d.\ matrices and the circular law), it took more than 25 years for his program to reach full fruition, with the first major breakthrough by Bai \cite{Bai1997} requiring the law of each entry of $A^N$ to have a bounded density on $\C$ and more than $6$ finite moments.
+Numerous improvements over the following decade culminated with Tao and Vu's full proof \cite{TaoVu2010-aop}.

-The same Hermitization roadmap has been used for various generalizations of the Circular Law (see the excellent survey \cite{Bordenave-Chafai-circular} for an extensive summary of work up to $\sim$2011), the much larger class of ``Single Ring'' ensembles (that are unitarily bi-invariant) \cite{GuionnetKZ-single-ring,BasakDembo2013} and generalizations, e.g.\ \cite{BenaychGeorges2017,BaoES2019singlering,HoZhong2025}, the elliptic law \cite{NgO'R:elliptic}, inhomogeneous circular laws \cite{CHNR1,CHNR2,AEK:circ,AlKr:circ}, local circular laws \cite{BourgadeYauYin2014}, polynomials of independent matrices \cite{O'RSo,ORSV,GNT:product,Cook}, sparse directed graphs \cite{Cook2019,BCZ,LLTTY:circ,SSS:sparse} and most recently (related to the present work) very general matrix random walks with unitarily bi-invariant increments \cite{multi}.
-The tools needed to prove step \ref{Hermitize.2}, i.e.\ uniform integrability of $\log$ against the empirical law $\nu^N_z$ of singular values of $A^N-zI$, vary significantly by the particular model in question, and can be quite challenging.
-Judging from the computations relating $\nu_z^N$ with $\mu_{A^N}$, one should expect to require additional fine control on the decay rate of small singular values of $A^N-zI$.
-It is important to note that this $\log$ integrability, and convergence of the empirical law of eigenvalues, {\em can} fail even for some relatively simple matrix ensembles, cf.\ \cite[Example 1.2]{Bordenave-Chafai-circular}.
+The same Hermitization roadmap has been used for various generalizations of the Circular Law (see the excellent survey \cite{Bordenave-Chafai-circular} for an extensive summary of work up to $\sim$2011), the much larger class of ``Single Ring'' ensembles (that are unitarily bi-invariant) \cite{GuionnetKZ-single-ring,BasakDembo2013} and generalizations, e.g.\ \cite{BenaychGeorges2017,BaoES2019singlering,HoZhong2025}, the elliptic law \cite{NgO'R:elliptic}, inhomogeneous circular laws \cite{CHNR1,CHNR2,AEK:circ,AlKr:circ}, local circular laws \cite{BourgadeYauYin2014}, polynomials of independent matrices \cite{O'RSo,ORSV,GNT:product,Cook,Yi-Han}, sparse directed graphs \cite{Cook2019,BCZ,LLTTY:circ,SSS:sparse} and (related to the present work) very general matrix random walks with unitarily bi-invariant increments \cite{multi}.

-We conclude this section by restating Theorem \ref{thm.main} with the precise identification of the limit measure.
-Given that Lemma \ref{lem.init.cond.*-conv} verifies step \ref{Hermitize.1}, the limit empirical measure of eigenvalues $\mu_{b_0,t}$ should be the Brown measure of the limit $b_0b(t)$.
-This is indeed the case.